obarbeau/cryogen-obarbeau/resources/templates/md/posts/2016-07-15-leiningen-profiles.md

 What do you do in Paris in July?

-Sip a beer with a friend at the terrace of a café, looking the rain falling, and waiting for the summer really begins.
+Sip a beer with my friend Wilfried at the terrace of a café, looking the rain falling, and waiting for the summer really begins.

 Serious and less serious subjects follow each other...

-There also arises the question of a good development environment for Clojure.
+There also arises the question of a good development environment for Clojure, as a continuation of our discussion when we were at [Paris's Clojure meetup][3].

 In addition to the excellent pair IntelliJ Idea + Cursive, some profiles for Leiningen can greatly enhance the experience of REPL.